9 Worst Packing Mistakes Cruisers Can (And Do) Make

 For example, you can’t bring on board replicas of weapons, so if your kids play with replica guns you probably will find those are not allowed and confiscated.

-There’s also lots of restrictions on self-defense equipment, so if you perhaps want to bring some handcuffs with you (for whatever reason) or pepper spray and those kinds of things, they’re a no-no.
+There’s also lots of restrictions on self-defence equipment, so if you perhaps want to bring some handcuffs with you (for whatever reason) or pepper spray and those kinds of things, they’re a no-no.

 Surprisingly, you also can’t bring along things that are sports equipment that could be used as weapons, so you can’t bring things like cricket bats and baseball bats or anything that looks like a club.